cryptanalysisbench/SATbench/travel.md

 #### From the Guangzhou South Railway Station
 #### By Metro
 1. Enter Guangzhou South Railway Station of Guangzhou Metro Line 7.
-2. Transfer to Line 3 at Hanxi Changlong Station towards Gangding Railway Station.
+2. Transfer to Line 3 at Hanxi Changlong Station towards Gangding Station.
 3. Get off at Gangding Railway Station from Exit D, then walk east for about 700 meters, the school is on your right (south) side.

 This journey may take about 55 minutes.
 Please check the local metro schedule and plan accordingly.
 It will cost around 6 CNY (about 0.82 USD or 0.76 EUR).